sphinx-doc/sphinx/doc/usage/extensions/javadoctest.rst

 the documentation stays up-to-date with the code.

 This extension allows you to test such code snippets in the documentation in a natural way.
 If you mark the code blocks as shown here, the ``javadoctest`` builder will collect them and run them as javadoctest tests.

 Within each document, you can assign each snippet to a *group*.
+Each group consists of:

+* zero or more *setup code* blocks (e.g. importing the module to test)
-Each group consists of one or more *test* blocks.
+* one or more *test* blocks

-When building the docs with the ``javadoctest`` builder, groups are collected for each document and run one after the other in the order they appear in the file.
+When building the docs with the ``javadoctest`` builder, groups are collected for each document and run one after the other, first executing setup code blocks, then the test blocks in the order they appear in the file.

+There are two kinds of test blocks:

+* *doctest-style* blocks mimic interactive sessions by interleaving Java code (including the interpreter prompt) and output.

+* *code-output-style* blocks consist of an ordinary piece of Java code, and optionally, a piece of output for that code.

 Directives